-This section sets out those areas where either data errors, or other failures or oversights, could have the greatest impact on our customers, and in turn on their trust and confidence in us.
+This section sets out those areas where either data errors, other failures or oversights, could have the greatest impact on our customers, and in turn on their trust and confidence in us.

-These are the areas which we will continue to focus on in Our Assurance Plan.
-The risks are largely the same as those covered in previous plans, and those included for the first time are flagged as (NEW).
+These are the areas which we will focus on in our Draft Assurance Plan.
+The risks are largely the same as those covered in previous plans and those areas included for the first time are flagged as (NEW).